 - No single source of truth for decision-making about the success or failure of your efforts

 Solutions for Disparate Systems:

 Disparate, isolated systems can be one of the harder problems to solve because organizations may have multiple internal stakeholders and decision-makers involved.

 If combining systems is not an option, consider doing an audit of where information is not being collected, synced, and updated between systems.
 This can impact lead scoring and lifecycle stage updates, crucial to keeping sales and marketing aligned.
 Reporting can also be impacted and lead to decisions made on incomplete information.

 Additionally, you will want to assess your current systems' capabilities to ensure they can achieve your goals.
 Can your systems trigger actions in one another to ensure that sales and marketing stay on the same page?
 If not, check outside your tools' native functionality using platforms like Zapier or Workato.

 Your data suffers when you have too many tools, inefficient processes for using your tech, a lack of operational leadership, or any combination of these things.
 When you can't trust your data, you are flying blind when making decisions that impact your customers.

-Bad data means that we don't personalize campaigns, get the handoff wrong, put people into the wrong segmented cohorts, and over-touch or under-touch our prospect accounts.
+Bad data means we don't personalize campaigns, get the handoff wrong, put people into the wrong segmented cohorts, and over-touch or under-touch our prospect accounts.